Patient education: Hypertrophic cardiomyopathy (Beyond the Basics)

 ●Adults (>18 years) with a normal echocardiogram should have screening approximately every three to five years.

 ●Genetic testing for HCM is available, but it is expensive and the results do not always help to determine if and when a person will develop the disease.
 Before pursuing genetic testing, the advantages and disadvantages of this test should be thoroughly discussed with your physician.

 Depending in part upon the severity of disease, some patients with hypertrophic cardiomyopathy develop the following complications:

-HCM and sudden cardiac death — Some people with hypertrophic cardiomyopathy have an increased risk of developing a dangerous heart rhythm (arrhythmia), which can lead to sudden cardiac death (SCD).
+HCM and sudden cardiac death — A very small minority of patients with hypertrophic cardiomyopathy have an increased risk of developing a dangerous heart rhythm (arrhythmia), which can lead to sudden cardiac death (SCD).
+Your doctor will assess your future risk for developing this dangerous arrhythmia by assessing the results of a number of noninvasive tests to determine if you are at increased risk.
 (See 'Arrhythmia evaluation' above.)